- About GSE

 The Reading/Writing/Literacy program prepares students as practitioners, researchers, and policy makers in educational settings that include K-12 schools, colleges, and universities; community-based literacy programs, and educational publishing and government programs.

-Preparing teachers, educational leaders, and researchers, our TLL Division programs address practice-based and theoretical problems in schools and community settings related to teaching and learning, learning science and technologies, curriculum, informal learning, and educational leadership.
+Preparing teachers, educational leaders, and researchers, our TLL Division programs address practice-based and theoretical problems in schools and community settings related to teaching and learning, learning sciences and technologies, curriculum, informal learning, and educational leadership.